chanzuckerberg/miniwdl/docs/runner_advanced.md

 systemctl start docker
 ```

-If the host has multiple disks, consider [striping them in a RAID0 array](https://gist.github.com/joemiller/6049831) to create one logical partition with all available space and IOPS.
+If the host has multiple scratch disks, consider first [assembling them into a RAID0 array](https://gist.github.com/joemiller/6049831) with all available space and IOPS.

 ### How to `miniwdl run` inside a Docker container